How to Merge PDF Files Using Python | IronPDF

 pdfdoc_b = renderer.RenderHtmlAsPdf(html_b)

-# Merge the PDF documents
+# Merge the two documents into one

 merged = PdfDocument.Merge([pdfdoc_a, pdfdoc_b])